Southern Technical College

 To work at the entry level as a technician, you will usually need:

 Florida has many quality HVAC programs.
-These schools are known for good training facilities, qualified instructors, and high job placement rates.
+These schools are known for good training facilities, qualified instructors, and high employment outcomes (verify with the school).

 Tip: Always check that your school is accredited and recognized by the state.